sarahmarielarson/smlarson-cv/index.md

 ## Summary

-MD-PhD student, the David Geffen School of Medicine at the University of California, Los Angeles (MSTP Social Sciences Track)
+MD-PhD student at the David Geffen School of Medicine at the University of California, Los Angeles (MSTP Social Sciences Track)

 ## Education